Skip to content

 dotagents doctor --fix # auto-fix what it can

 Checks for missing gitignore entries, legacy config fields, missing skills, and broken symlinks.
-Especially useful when migrating from an older version.
+It is especially useful when migrating from an older version.

 Project skills live in agents.toml and are shared with your team.
-Personal skills apply to all your projects — useful for tools and workflows only you need.
+Personal skills apply to all your projects.
+Use them for tools and workflows only you need.

 Use --user to manage personal skills: